 Every nondiscriminatory effort will be made to ensure that the IRB does not consist entirely of men or women, including the consideration of qualified persons of both sexes, so long as no selection is made to the IRB on the basis of gender.
 The IRB may not consist entirely of members of one profession.
 The IRB shall include at least one member whose primary concerns are in scientific areas and at least one member whose primary concerns are in nonscientific areas.
 The IRB shall include at least one member who is not otherwise affiliated with Trinity College and who is not part of the immediate family of a person who is affiliated with Trinity College.

-Members of the IRB are appointed by the Dean of the Faculty with input from the IRB Chair and the IRB Administrator (Associate Academic Dean), as well as from chairs of departments and programs.
-To ensure an element of continuity in the work of the IRB, faculty members will normally serve a two-year term.
-Terms of appointment will be staggered to maximize continuity.
+Members of the IRB are appointed by the Dean of the Faculty with input from the IRB Chair and the Deans of Academic Affairs, as well as from chairs of departments and programs.
 The IRB must include at least one member of each sex, whenever the composition of the faculty makes it possible.

 The members of the Trinity College IRB are:

 One member from the Psychology Department

 One member from the Social Sciences Division other than Psychology

 IRB Administrator - One appointed administrator to assist the work of the committee (non-voting)